 However, having the strength to do the kick correctly, will improve many aspects of the kick, including power.
 Front Kick is the most basic kick, and yet so few martial artists have a proper form.
 Knowing what the proper form looks like and producing it at will are completely different things.

-To throw a kick properly, 15-35 degrees of hip flexion are needed extra, on the top of what the intended kicking height requires.
-The reason in such a large range difference (15-35 is 20 degree difference) is due to the strength of the muscle that flexes the hips.
+To throw a kick properly, 15-35 degrees of hip flexion are needed extra, on top of what the intended kicking height requires.
+The reason in such a large range difference (15-35 is 20 degree difference) is due to the strength of the muscles that flex the hips.

 The Stronger muscles that hold the leg up the less flexible one can be.
 The weaker a person in that area, the more flexible they need to be.

 If the paragraph above is confusing, here it is in simpler terms.
 If you want to kick comfortably to the solar plexus, you need enough flexibility to kick to the face.

 Here is a video explaining this in more depth: